-Woman accused of murder steal baby
+Woman accused of killing Georgia mom to steal newborn

 Ringgold, Ga. — A Tennessee woman was charged with murder after gunning down a northwest Georgia woman because she wanted the woman’s newborn baby, a sheriff said.